aboutcode-org/aboutcode-toolkit/docs/UsingAboutCodetoDocumentYourSoftwareAssets.md

 You can make the appropriate changes to your input software inventory and/or your MAPPING.CONFIG file and then run genabout.py as often as necessary to replace the generated AboutCode files with the improved output.
 (Note that you will want to delete or move your previously generated output before running genabout.py again.)

-# <a name="Using genattrib.py to Generate a Product Attribution Notice Package">Using genattrib.py to Generate a Product Attribution Notice Package</a>
+# <a name="Usinggenattrib.pytoGenerateaProductAttributionNoticePackage">Using genattrib.py to Generate a Product Attribution Notice Package</a>

-## <a name="Prepare a Filtered Product BOM to Use as Input to genattrib.py">Prepare a Filtered Product BOM to Use as Input to genattrib.py</a>
+## <a name="PrepareaFilteredProductBOMtoUseasInputtogenattrib.py">Prepare a Filtered Product BOM to Use as Input to genattrib.py</a>

 The Software Inventory that you prepared for genabout.py most likely includes components that do not need to appear in a product attribution notice package; for example: